Azurblau/AzBot/README.md

 - Restart the map after saving the mesh for the first time.
 Every map that has a navmesh at addon loading time is treated as a bot map (enabling the bot count director, !human command and survivor bonuses).
 Move the navmesh file if that effect is not desired.
 - Use !botmod to change the desired zombies count.
 Examples: !botmod -100 for no bots, !botmod 100 for full server minus 2 slots for joining players, default is !botmod 1.
 - Navmeshes can be edited on the fly.
 Feel free to fix your meshes during testing.
-- This sketch might help: http://i.imgur.com/0GImiB7.png (Note: Forgot to add links to the top middle sketch)
+- This sketch might help: https://github.com/Azurblau/AzBot/raw/master/media/navmesh2.png
 - Having sized nodes helps locating (= "what node are you in?").
 Unsized nodes use a small sphere instead of a rectangular area.
 - Once a bot enters a node's area/sphere, he immediately moves towards the next node's position.
 - It is recommended to use sized nodes for rooms/areas and unsized nodes for doors.
 Each hallway, intersection and groove should have their own sized node.
 For ladders, two unsized nodes, one at bottom and one at top, suffice.